-Masada – HerStory: The performance, 2018
+Masada – HerStory 2018, 2018

 But Josephus Flavius writes that: “an old woman escaped, along with another who was related to Eleazar, in intelligence and education superior to most women, and five little children.
 They had hidden in the conduits that brought drinking-water underground while the rest were intent upon the suicide-pact.”
 It was these women who conveyed the story to the Romans when they entered the fortress at dawn: “…Seeing no enemy, but dreadful solitude on every side, fire within, and silence, they were at a loss to guess what had happened…the noise came to the ears of the women, who emerged from the conduits and gave the Romans a detailed account of what had happened, the second of them providing a lucid report of Eleazar’s speech and the action that had followed.”
-J.F, Of the Jewish War.
+Josephus Flavius, Of the Jewish War, Book VII, Chap VIII

-“Here stand mountains round about, congealed and silent.
+At sunset, Masada wrap herself again in a cloak of mystery.”Here stand mountains round about, congealed and silent.
 They are eternal witnesses, ever intelligent, seeing everything always, hearing everything always, and knowing how vain the toil of the climbers has always been.”
 (Yitzhak Lamdan, Masada: A Historical Epic 1927).

 Cast: Hagar Dagan (flutiste), Maya Yogel (dancer), Yaeli Tai (singer), Alexandra Lavastine (mummy), Sigal and Avner Weissbein (mother and son).